katalyst/koi/Upgrade.md

 # Breaking changes and Upgrade Paths

+## 4.0

+- Removed front-end views from Koi so that controllers inheriting from Koi::CrudController will no longer render views by default, and will need views in the app itself.
+This makes it clear that developers should be making decisions for themslves as to how their content should be rendered.
+- Removed default pagination from front-end controllers.
+If pagination is required it should be configured as needed.

 ## 3.3.0

 Instead of nesting composable data in groups, composable data can now be stored